davidpet/snippets/cpp/Functions/004 - Variadic Functions - explanation.md

 `va_end` is a macro that cleans up the setup provided for the `va_list`.
 It is usually called at the end of the function.

 In the `main` function, we call the `add` function with different numbers of arguments to demonstrate the flexibility of variadic functions.

+Note: Instead of a container you can iterate over nicely, in C++, we use the `va_*` functions to parse the stack frame for the additional arguments, and we have to use some signal to tell us when to stop.
+This is like how `sprintf` takes a format string followed by the format args.